ray-project/ray/doc/source/ray-air/check-ingest.rst

         :start-after: __config_3__
         :end-before: __config_3_end__

-.. tabbed:: Bulk Ingest (streamable=False)
+.. tabbed:: Bulk Ingest (use_stream_api=False)

-    This example shows bulk ingest with streamable=False.
+    This example shows bulk ingest with use_stream_api=False.
 Data is bulk loaded and made available directly via a ``Dataset`` object that can be looped over manually.

     .. warning::

-        Avoid setting ``streamable=False`` unless you really need direct access to the underlying Dataset object.
+        Avoid setting ``use_stream_api=False`` unless you really need direct access to the underlying Dataset object.
         Using this option makes it harder to switch between bulk and streaming ingest modes without code changes.

     .. literalinclude:: doc_code/air_ingest.py